pierre's recipes

 rest overnight in fridge.

-then fold into a ball again for 2 hours or so.
+fold into a ball again for 2 hours or so.

 place into something that will restrain it from spreading or a sheet or parchment paper.